OUR ORIGIN: DORTMUND

 8. Farewell Drink in the Old Town

-To end the day, I’d relax in a beer garden or traditional pub in Dortmund’s Old Town.
-Places like Gänse-Markt Dortmund dre perfect for enjoying a final Dortmunder beer in a cozy atmosphere and reflecting on a day full of flavor, culture, and football.
+To end the day, we recommend to relax in a beer garden or traditional pub in Dortmund’s Old Town.
+Places like Gänse-Markt Dortmund are perfect for enjoying a final Dortmunder beer in a cozy atmosphere and reflecting on a day full of flavor, culture, and football.